-Figure 4-26 Wireless Settings in Repeater mode
+Figure 4-15 Wireless Settings in Repeater mode

 - Wireless Name of Root AP If you select the radio button before Wireless Name of Root AP, the AP client will connect to the AP according to SSID.
 Enter the SSID of AP that you want to access. - MAC Address of Root AP If you select the radio button before MAC Address of Root AP, the AP client will connect to the AP according MAC address.
-Enter the MAC address of AP that you want to access.
+Enter the MAC address of AP that you want to access. - > Mode - Select the desired wireless mode.
+The options are: - 11b only Only 802.11b wireless stations can connect to the device. - 11g only - Only 802.11g wireless stations can connect to the device. - 11n only Only 802.11n wireless stations can connect to the device. - 11bg mixed Both 802.11b and 802.11g wireless stations can connect to the device. - 11bgn mixed - All 802.11b, 802.11g and 802.11n wireless stations can connect to the device.

-- > Channel - Determines the operating frequency to be used.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Mode - Select the desired wireless mode.
-The options are: - 11b only Only 802.11b wireless stations can connect to the device. - 11g only - Only 802.11g wireless stations can connect to the device. - 11n only Only 802.11n wireless stations can connect to the device. - 11bg mixed Both 802.11b and 802.11g wireless stations can connect to the device. - 11bgn mixed - All 802.11b, 802.11g and 802.11n wireless stations can connect to the device. - Channel Width Determines the channel width to be used.
-It is unnecessary to change the default value unless required. - > Max Tx Rate You can limit the maximum tx rate of the AP through this field. - > Enable Wireless Radio - Select or deselect this check box to allow or deny wireless stations to access the device.
+- > Channel Width - Determines the channel width to be used.
+It is unnecessary to change the default value unless required. - > Enable Wireless Radio - Select or deselect this check box to allow or deny wireless stations to access the device.